lekum/ansible-snippets/roles/go_server/README.md

 # Go Agent role

-Role to deploy the software to run Go Agent on Linux.
+Role to deploy the software to run Go Server on Linux.

 ## Role parameters